simh/simh/README.md

 - Properly set asynchronous interrupt latency in all VAX simulators.
 - MicroVAX I simulator boots from oldest MicroVMS media due to the addition of RQDX1 disk controller type.
 - MSCP Media-Id information and drive geometry information is available for all attached disk containers.
+- VAX Instruction history can be recorded to disk both for all instructions executed as well as every n instructions.
+- VAX Unibus simulators (780, 750, 730, 8600, 8200) run DEC supplied diagnostics at the speed of the original systems and also run the privileged instruction diagnostic that was supported on the original systems.

 ### All relevant changes in the simh v3.12-4 release have been merged into this repo